-The GDPR is Coming, so Where do you Start?
+The GDPR is here, so where do you start?

-The clock is ticking for organisations of all sizes to get their data protection policies in order, now the final draft and approved text is available for the General Data Protection Regulation which replaces the existing EU Data Protection Directive.
-The new regulation will take effect in May 2018 and will require businesses to put much stricter focus on data protection.
+The clock is ticking for organisations of all sizes to get their data protection policies in order, now the General Data Protection Regulation has replaced the old EU Data Protection Directive.
+The new regulation came into effect in May 2018 and requires businesses to put much stricter focus on data protection.
 The headline items for organisations that collect or process EU citizen records are:

 They must notify their supervisory authority of a data breach within 72 hours